 In this paper, we present SA3, an automatic exploit code attribution analysis system.
-The novelty of SA3 is that it combines semantic analysis with statistical modeling for exploit code attribution analysis.
+On the testing datasets, our approach outperforms the pure statistics-based approach with much better accuracy.
+To our knowledge, this is the first work that combines semantics and statistics for exploit code attribution analysis.